jbrisbin/riak-exchange/README.md

 # RabbitMQ Riak Exchange

+So far tested with RabbitMQ v2.3.0 to v2.4.1.

 This is a custom exchange type for RabbitMQ that will put any message sent to it into Riak.
 The name of your exchange becomes the bucket and the routing key you use will become the object key.